GastroEsoLab/Songbird/README.md

 - [x] minimize dependencies?
 (Rphenograph is github install only...)
 - [ ] Allow to skip WGD & Subclone ID
 - [ ] Build out Vignette and Documentation
-- [x] Allow recalibration of correction factor for ploidy estimation
-- [x] Add Parallel processing
 - [ ] Parameter checks for all user facing functions
 - [x] Convert all multicore to pbmcapply
 - [x] Write Sonbird creation functions from matrix
 - [ ] Check all combinations of byo matrix, and bam only for use with songbird
-- [x] Wrap bedpe/bam loading into a function

 # To Done (almost) list!
 - [x] CN Caller
+  - [x] Wrap bedpe/bam loading into a function
   - [x] read in bam file using qDNASeq
   - [x] Calculate GC+Map Correction
   - [x] Calculate per cell ploidy estimation